Cloud7050/ff-mine/docs/guides/arr/leviathan.md

 **Phase 1**

 - MT grabs the head.
-MT should stay in the corner beside the head, to point Dread Tide off the ship
+MT should stay in the corner beside the head, to point Dread Tide outside the arena
 - OT grabs the tail.
 OT is free to move around and grab adds
 - Melees should attack the head, as the tail has the stronger cleave.
 Magic ranged dps and healers should also attack the head to avoid reflected damage.
 Similarly, physical ranged dps should attack the tail
 - Healers should stay apart due to Waterspout.
 Others should avoid them.
 You may want to mark the healers